Memorable Manitobans: James Peterkin Alexander (1835-1912)

 He served as a magistrate and coroner for the province, and registrar of deed for Souris County from 1883 to December 1886.
 When the borders of Manitoba were expanded to include the area where he resided, he was elected to sit in the Manitoba Legislature for Turtle Mountain, serving from November 1881 to the 1883 general election, when he was not elected.
-He was re-elected in December 1886.
+He was re-elected in December 1886 but defeated in 1888.
 In later years he became editor of the Deloraine Advertiser and Registrar of the Boissevain Land Titles office.

 In August 1872, he married Margaret Crawford, youngest daughter of William Crawford of Glasgow.

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.